reiver/article-20250227/README.md

 —
 they have been publicly criticized both when they have taken a _hands-off_ approach to moderation, _and_ when they have taken a _hands-on_ approach to moderation.
 I.e., they are _damned if you do and damned if you don't_.

-So, what happened‽
-And, why does this matter‽
-Let's dig in.

 ## What Was Censored